vimagick/dockerfiles/pptpd/README.md

 `PPTP` uses a control channel over TCP and a GRE tunnel operating to encapsulate PPP packets.

+> [!Caution]
+> PPTP (Point-to-Point Tunneling Protocol) is largely obsolete and actively discouraged for modern use,
+> though it persists in very limited legacy or isolated environments.

 ## Directory Tree

 ```